 Getting around: trains, buses & the Sofia metro 🚇

 Sofia’s metro is the easiest airport transfer in the country.
-The station sits at Terminal 2, trains are clean and frequent, and you can tap in with a contactless card.
-A single ticket is great value and allows transfers across lines within the time limit.
-Above ground, Sofia’s buses, trams and trolleybuses use the same fare system, with day passes for heavy sightseeing.
-Beyond the capital, intercity buses tend to be faster and more frequent than trains, though key rail routes like Sofia–Plovdiv–Burgas are perfectly decent and pleasantly scenic.
-Night transport is limited, so time your last rounds accordingly.
+The M4 station sits inside Terminal 2, trains are clean and frequent, and you can tap in with a contactless bank card straight at the gate.
+A single 30-minute ticket runs €0.80, with transfers across lines and to buses or trams within that window.
+Above ground, buses, trams and trolleybuses use the same fare system.
+Day passes are great if you’re sightseeing hard.

-- Airport to centre by metro: roughly 20 minutes
+- Airport to centre by metro: roughly 20 minutes, €0.80

-- Validate every ride to avoid fines
+- Validate every ride to dodge fines (inspectors do check)

 🗺️ Tips for Smooth Travel: Fast Track or Normal Security: Is it Worth the Extra Expense?